 Library Database and other research skills are reinforced through the integration of technology into the Library program.
 The students become more familiar with and proficient at using print and digital resources in connection with academic projects.
 Independent pleasure reading outside the curriculum is also emphasized, as the students are encouraged to explore the Fiction and Non-Fiction library collections.
-Library will be taught in the classroom this year due to COVID-19.

 Mathematics The goal of the Singapore Math program in Fourth Grade is to continue to build and develop a deeper understanding of the concepts taught in previous years.
 The students will continue to learn new concepts in a strategic, sequential order through a visual and hands-on approach.
 Through clear and engaging lessons, the children will master new skills and solve multi-step word problems to instill a concrete understanding of the concepts at hand.
 Topics covered include place value, multiplication, division, graphing, fractions, decimals, and geometry.

 Social Studies The Fourth Grade Social Studies program focuses on the five regions of the United States.
 The program presents the regions through the lens of four social sciences - economics, geography, political science, and history.
 Through interactive lessons and handson activities, the students explore the landforms, natural resources, customs, and culture of each region.
 Students begin to think like social scientists as they "tour" the regions, identifying the features that make each region distinct and the characteristics that unite them.

 Science The Fourth Grade Science program emphasizes independent inquiry and comprehensive critical thinking.
 Through topics in Earth Science, such as the composition of the Earth, rocks, minerals, tectonic plates, and volcanoes, students begin to further develop the skills they will use in higher grades.
 A major unit on the forms and sources of energy gives students the opportunity to connect classroom learning to the outside world, particularly when we compare and contrast fossil fuels and alternative energy options.
 Lastly, in the Fourth Grade students begin their two-part investigation of Environmental Science designed to expose students to the current real world application of this scientific discipline.
 In this unit, students solidify their knowledge of factors that are important to environmental science, such as biodiversity, conservation, and pollution, through examining case studies and current events.
 Students practice keeping organized binders, identifying key ideas within scientific text, and completing written assignments using their class notebooks as reference material.
-Long-term group projects supplement the lessons and allow hands-on exploration of each subject.
+Longterm group projects supplement the lessons and allow hands-on exploration of each subject.
 Oral presentations, homework, and poster reports are also introduced in the Fourth Grade.
-Science classes will be taught in the Homeroom classes this year due to COVID-19.

 Art The Fourth Graders continue their creative expression through collage design, printmaking and small-scale sculpture.
 Work in painting is also an integral part of the program, where students are continuously developing their visual skills and expanding their imaginations.
 The development of a clear sense of space, form, color and texture is emphasized.
-Art will be taught in the classrooms this year due to COVID-19.

 Music Grade Four continues directly from work begun in the earlier grades.
 Students are able to deal with more challenges on Orff instruments.
 Reading from the musical staff is emphasized in Grade Four.
 A musical play is the highlight of the Spring term.
 Grade Four participates in the Lower School Chorus as they did as Third Graders.
 The Chorus gives several performances throughout the year.
 The Instrumental Program begins in Grade Four.
 The students will be introduced to string instruments; the violin, the viola and the cello.
 The students will select one of these string instruments to learn to play.
 Daily practice of ten minutes or more is required.
-Please see the attached sheet about the new curriculum for Performing Arts due to COVID-19 in the back of this book.